 Now, I have been practicing self-care waaaay back when people called it “selfish”, “self-centered”, and “lazy”.
 Back when people really believed, “you’re too young to be tired”.
 As if being a mother, working full-time, starting a business, and volunteering in my community every other day didn’t require me to rest, simply because I was 24 years old.
 I thought those people were nuts, they proved me right.
 Those people were elders.
 Older black women coming from an era where they believed in being a mule, and you had to take care of everyone EXCEPT themselves and “tolerate” things and people that mean you no good.
 If you pay attention to an elder woman who doesn’t believe in self-care I bet she has a stern look on her face that takes a lot of work to soften.
 And be prepared for her to have more criticism than compliments coming your way.

 Years ago when resting and unplugging was unheard of, I’d get remarks like, “I thought you were acting funny”, or “I thought you went and got pregnant”, or “I just figured you had drama in your life”.
 When in actuality, if folks would just ask probing questions and stop gossiping and pillow talking, I had just picked up a new book, or started writing one, or tried a new class, or took a private trip, or started learning a new language, or lounged around in the nude with soft fabrics on my skin… because I had the house to myself for a week…. maaaan!
 Solitude don’t get enough respect out here.

 With the negative comments I would receive from resting and unplugging, I thought to myself, sheeesh!
-I need to get me a new circle who didn’t think so negatively about me being healthy.
+I need to get myself a new circle that didn’t think so negatively about me being healthy.
 Family, friends, everybody who talked about me resting, had to go.
 And I ain’t have no mercy.